-The Management Console tracks the Policy Proxy's policy updating state.
+The Remote Management Console tracks the Policy Proxy's Policy Updating state.

 - 1. In the left pane, click Populations > Endpoints. - 2.
 Select an endpoint type, for example, Workstation or Mobile Device. - 3.
-If you know the full endpoint hostname, enter it into Search and click .
+If you know the full Hostname of the endpoint, enter it into the Search field and click the Search icon.

-For Windows and Mac, enter the full endpoint hostname if you know it.
-Leave the field blank to display all Windows and Mac endpoints.
+For Windows and Mac, enter the full Hostname of the endpoint if you know it.
+However, you may leave the field blank to display all Windows and Mac endpoints.